harryrampr/Docker_Lamp_PHP_8.1.18_Template/README.md

 #### Installation:

 1. Download or clone template from repository.
-To remove git history from template, run`rm -rf .git` with Terminal or Git Bash while inside project folder.
-Then run`git init`and`git add -A`.
+To remove git's history from the template, run from Terminal or Git Bash the following commands:
+   - `rm -rf .git`
+   - `git init`
+   - `git add -A`
+   - `git remote remove origin`

 2. Open project with PhpStorm and go to Settings->PHP, select the`Default PHP Interpreter`.
 Also, setup`Composer`execs location.